microsoft/InnerEye-DeepLearning/docs/sample_tasks.md

 # Sample Tasks

-Two sample tasks for the classification and segmentation pipelines.
+This document contains two sample tasks for the classification and segmentation pipelines.

-This document will walk through the steps in [Training Steps](building_models.md), but with specific examples for each task.
+The document will walk through the steps in [Training Steps](building_models.md), but with specific examples for each task.
 Before trying tp train these models, you should have followed steps to set up an [environment](environment.md) and [AzureML](setting_up_aml.md)

 ## Sample classification task: Glaucoma Detection on OCT volumes